 Are you a graduate student* with a topic you would like to address, a story you want to share, or a challenge you faced and have a solution for?
-If you are a graduate student who is interested in writing for GradHacker we would love to have you on board.
+If you are a graduate student (known as “postgraduate” in the UK) who is interested in writing for GradHacker we would love to have you on board.
 We are looking for writers from any university at any level or program in graduate education, including professional education.

 Categories that we address include but are not limited to discussions of professional tasks, reviews of software/hardware, pedagogical challenges and solutions, wellness related topics, family and personal issues, and productivity.

-If you are interested in contributing to GradHacker, send us an email pitch for your idea at gradhacker [dot] org [at] gmail [dot] com.
-If it fits within our needs and guidelines, we’ll happily post your article on our blog as a guest post and give you a $10 Amazon gift card as a thank you gift.
-If you enjoy writing for us, there’s also the possibility of joining us as a full-time writer with a more permanent presence on GradHacker.
+If you are interested in contributing to GradHacker, send us an email pitch for your idea at firstname.lastname@example.org.
+If it fits within our needs and guidelines, we’ll happily post your article on our blog as a guest post.
+If you enjoy writing for us, there’s also the possibility of joining us as a paid writer with a more permanent presence on GradHacker.